Natib22/A2SV-project-phase/ToDo/README.md

 # My TO-DO-LIST

-This is a simple To-Do List web application that allows users to add,edit, view, and manage their tasks.
-It also includes a theme switcher to toggle between light and dark modes.
+This is a simple To-Do List web application that allows users to add,edit,view and manage their tasks.
+It also includes a theme switcher to toggle between modes.

 ![alt text](<Screenshot 2024-08-05 at 1.52.39 in the afternoon.png>)